Martouta/bike-mario-kart/README.md

 ### Circuit
 General schematics:
 ![Fritzing Circuit](./FritzingProtoboard.png)
+You can also download the file for Fritzing with more details of the schematics in the [Fritzing Project site](https://fritzing.org/projects/real-bike-mario-kart-8-deluxe).

 In the front side there are the _GY-521_ almost right in the middle of the rotation (or at least enough like to detect the rotation well) and the buttons.
 ![Bike front side](./bikefrontside.png)